Keyless Signing of Container Images using GitHub Actions

 cosign verify --rekor-url "https://rekor.sigstore.dev/" ${{ steps.digest.outputs.image_sha }} --certificate-identity "https://github.com/saintmalik/sign-container-images/.github/workflows/keyless.yaml@refs/heads/main" --certificate-oidc-issuer "https://token.actions.githubusercontent.com" | jq .

-Enforcing the policy of using only signed container image can be done at any level, you can enforce it at the gitops level using OPA, making sure only signed image makes it through to your gitops repo or even using Kubernetes Policy Controller for the Kubernetes users.
+Enforcing the policy of using only signed container images can be done at any level, you can enforce it at the GitOps level using OPA, making sure only signed image makes it through to your GitOps repo or even using Kubernetes Policy Controller for the Kubernetes users.

-I prefer kyverno though, you can simply enforce a cluster wide policy to make sure in whatever namespace a deployement is, if the image matches the one you are enforcing the policy for.
+I prefer kyverno though, you can simply enforce a cluster-wide policy to make sure in whatever namespace a deployment is, the image matches the one you are enforcing the policy for.

 apiVersion: kyverno.io/v1